Hidemaro Konoye

 Viscount Hidemaro Konoye (近衛 秀麿, Konoe Hidemaro) was a Japanese conductor and composer of classical music.
-He was the younger brother of pre-war Japanese Prime Minister Fumimaro Konoe.
+He was the younger brother of wartime Japanese Prime Minister Fumimaro Konoe.

 Biography

 Konoye was born in Kōjimachi, Tokyo.
 He was the younger son of Duke Konoe Atsumaro, scion of one of the Five Regent Houses of the Fujiwara clan.
 The Konoe clan traditionally provided gagaku musicians to the Imperial Household.
 Despite this, Konoye pursued music over the objections of his family, who wished for him a career in politics.
 His decision was supported by his older brother, Fumimaro.

 Konoye attended the Gakushuin Peers School, where he became close friends with Takashi Inukai.
 Around this time, Konoye frequently visited the Tokyo Music School and was privately educated by Kosaku Yamada.
 After graduating from Gakushuin, he matriculated at Tokyo Imperial University to study literature, but lost interest and eventually withdrew.
 At the age of 25, he decided to go to Europe to study music.
 He studied in Paris under Vincent d'Indy and Berlin under Franz Schreker.

 He also studied conducting under Erich Kleiber, and Karl Muck.
 In 1924, he conducted at the Berlin Philharmonic.
 After spending a year a half, he returned to Japan in September 1924, bringing orchestra scores and other music materials he bought in Europe carried by three ships.

 Konoye co-founded the Japan Symphonic Association in 1925, and the following year became conductor of the orchestra.
 Konoe later founded the New Symphony Orchestra of Tokyo (the present day NHK Symphony Orchestra), and helped mold the orchestra over a 10-year period into an ensemble that was praised as competitive with many of the better orchestras in Europe.

 Today he is remembered for making the première recording of Mahler's Fourth Symphony, done in May 1930.
 It was also, aside from a cut in the third movement, the first electrical recording of any complete Mahler symphony.